More than 115 million people are expected to travel during this holiday period.

 This is a crazy holiday period– and it’s probably going to be stressful in airports and airplanes.
 Remember to keep an eye on the weather — and perhaps change your flight for free if you can.
 If your luggage is delayed, get yourself some SkyMiles or other compensation!
 And try to be kind and patient with everyone.

-Let us know how your travels go this weekend!
+Let us know how your travels go!

 Responses are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.